Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 # Create a POS store manually

-Alternatively to using the [store wizard](#create-a-store-using-the-wizard), you can create the store manually.
+Alternatively to using the [store wizard](#create-a-store-using-the-wizard), you can create a store manually.
 Be aware that to use the store and its full functionality, it is necessary to configure the following settings manually:
 - [Configure the store details](#configure-the-store-details-1)
 - [Create a pay desk](#create-a-pay-desk)
 - [Configure the pay desk details](#configure-the-pay-desk-details)